YinHK-gameDev/unity-learn/lighting/lights.md

   **Realtime Light behavior:**
   - Realtime Lights cast shadows up to the Shadow Distance.
   - By default, Realtime Lights contribute only realtime direct lighting to a Scene.
-If you’re using the Built-in Render Pipeline and you enable Enlighten Realtime Global Illumination in your Project, Realtime Lights also contribute realtime indirect lighting to your Scene.
+If you’re using the Built-in Render Pipeline and you enable **Enlighten Realtime Global Illumination** in your Project, Realtime Lights also contribute realtime indirect lighting to your Scene.

   **Limitations**:
-  - Performing runtime calculations for Realtime Lights might be costly, especially in complex scenes or on low-end hardware.
+  - Performing runtime calculations for Realtime Lights **might be costly**, especially in complex scenes or on low-end hardware.
-  - Because Realtime Lights only contribute direct lighting to the Scene by default, shadows appear completely black and there aren’t any indirect lighting effects, such as color bounce.
+  - Because **Realtime Lights only contribute direct lighting to the Scene by default**, shadows appear completely black and there aren’t any indirect lighting effects, such as color bounce.
 This might cause unrealistic lighting in the Scene.

 - **Mixed**: \
   Unity **performs some calculations for Mixed Lights in advance, and some calculations at runtime**.
 Mixed Lights combine elements of both real-time and baked lighting.
 You can use Mixed Lights to combine dynamic shadows with baked lighting from the same light source, or when you want a light to contribute direct real-time lighting and baked indirect lighting.